dimi309/small3d/README.md

 This library provides a sufficient level of game development functionalities for C++ developers to be able to build cross-platform games based on a single code-base.
-Supporting as many platforms as possible while minimising the amount of code and time needed for maintenance is favoured over richness of features and the use of cutting edge methods and technologies.
+Keeping the codebase easy to master and  minimising the amount of effort needed for maintenance is favoured over richness of features and the use of cutting edge methods and technologies.

-*Mobile devices are no longer supported.
-Please read further below for details.*

 # First Little Games